Fort Pickens

 Fort Pickens is a historic military fort located on Santa Rosa Island in the Gulf of Mexico, just off the coast of Pensacola, Florida.
 The fort was named after Major General Andrew Pickens, a Revolutionary War hero, and was built to defend Pensacola Bay and the entrance to the harbor.
 The construction of Fort Pickens began in 1829 and was completed in 1834, making it one of the largest forts built in the United States prior to the Civil War.

 During the Civil War, Fort Pickens was one of the few forts in the South that remained under Union control.
 In 1861, Confederate troops attempted to seize the fort but were unsuccessful.
-The fort played an important role in protecting the blockade of Pensacola Bay and served as a base for Union operations in the Gulf of Mexico. t Fort Pickens is part of the Gulf Islands National Seashore and is open to the public for tours and exploration of its historic structures and natural beauty.
+The fort played an important role in protecting the blockade of Pensacola Bay and served as a base for Union operations in the Gulf of Mexico.
+Fort Pickens is part of the Gulf Islands National Seashore and is open to the public for tours and exploration of its historic structures and natural beauty.

 Beaches